As a social media manager, it's often hard to stand out from the crowd, especially when you spend more time on your client's platforms than your own.

-This sounds obvious right?
-But if you want to be taken seriously as a freelance social media manager you really need to be visible on social media!
+This sounds obvious, but if you're a social media manager, you really need to be visible on social media!

-And not only do you need to be visible, you need to position yourself as THE expert they should turn to when they need help.
+Not only do you need to be visible, but you also need to position yourself as THE expert they should turn to when they need help.

 You should be talking directly to your ideal client and telling them exactly how you can solve their problems.